 Thor wondered if perhaps the Captain and their iron comrade had become fast friends but every meeting ended in an argument.
 Cap did everything he could to skip Iron Man’s week in charge.
 He tried to force Iron Man to stay close to the mansion, to stay on civilian duty, to stay out of the field altogether.

-Wasp sighs, “Guys, can we stop?
+Wasp sighed, “Guys, can we stop?
 Just take a breath, go take a walk or something.
 I don’t know what’s gotten into you guys but, as acting chairman until the end of this meeting, I’m benching you both until you can get along.”

 As snippy as they got with each other, Iron Man protected Cap just as fiercely.
 When he needed a save, Iron Man was at his side in seconds.
 When Zemo’s men got too close, he blasted them into the next county.
 When Cap took a blow to the face, Iron Man paid the culprit back in tenfold.
 If Cap got knocked down, Iron Man knocked them down.